input-output-hk/marlowe-cardano/marlowe-runtime/doc/marlowe.md

                            MARLOWE_RT_TX_COMMAND_PORT (default: 3723)

 Contract history commands
-  add                      Start managing a new contract log                      Display the history of a contract ls                       List managed contracts rm                       Stop managing a contract
+  log                      Display the history of a contract

 Contract transaction commands
   apply                    Apply inputs to a contract